vic-ma/howtodismantle.github.io/_posts/2024-11-09-Cam-like-a-Bosch-Part-I-Integrate-Bosch-security-cam-AI-features-with-Peakboard.md

 ## MQTT and configuring the data source

 Let's see what our task configuration looks like on the MQTT side.
-The cam generates an MQTT message every time a task is triggered or in whatever form changes.
+The camera generates an MQTT message every time a task is triggered or in whatever form changes.

 The following screenshot shows the raw view on the MQTT message and the tree of different topics down to the actual payload.